yasutakatou/opsapi/README.md

 ### "ops":
  keyboard emulation. argument is input strings by keyboard.<br>

+*note: in what Windows, keyboard emulate on target window. in what Linux,  keyboard emulate on terminal console (/dev/ttyX such). therefore, must permted permisson to /dev/ttyX.*

 example) [ops test] (keyboard emulaton to your terminal. input "test")<br>
 *note: when running cli mode. and when your inputs aren't functions. your inputs are treat to "ops".*<br>